 The result of this is on your electricity consumption can be seen below (using an Open Energy Monitor).
 I asked for 25% by 7am.
 The Ohme is clever enough to use only the cheapest periods, and better than that, modulates the charge rate too.
-Overnight, prices varied from 2.6p to 8.8p, so this can make a big difference.
-Note that smallest variations aren’t the car, as this shows the whole house consumption.
+Overnight, prices varied from 2.6p to 8.8p, so this can make a big difference over time.
+Note that smallest variations in the graph aren’t the car, they’re fridges turning on and off, as this shows the whole house consumption.
 Now, the cheapest period was 3:30-4:00 and I noticed that Ohme chose the earlier period, 2:30-3:00 to charge at the maximum charge rate, 6.6kW.
 Ohme say this is a bug due to a rounding error that will be fixed.

 The results of smart charging on Agile, compared to using our previous Octopus off-peak tariff are easy to calculate for the off-peak EV charging, however the overall impact on the total annual electricity bill won’t become clear until we have been on Agile for 12 months.